-The deep relaxation technique works by stimulating parts of the brain with physical movement.
-The body is relaxed part by part starting at the toes and moving all the way up to the scalp and actually the brain.
+The deep relaxation technique stimulates parts of the brain with physical movement.
+The body is relaxed part by part, starting at the toes and moving up to the scalp and the brain.
 The subconscious mind begins to surface when the process of mental relaxation affects the whole surface of the brain, harmonizing the brain waves.

 You will begin to float between consciousness and deep relaxation.
-You are then a witness to your thoughts, breath, and body.
-You can remain in this witness state as long as you choose.
-You might consider consulting a qualified Yoga teacher when practicing this technique, since it helps to get feedback from a skilled teacher.
+Secondly, you are then a witness to your thoughts, breath, and body.
+Thirdly, you can remain in this witness state as long as you choose.
+Finally, you might consider consulting a qualified Yoga teacher when practicing this technique since it helps to get feedback from a skilled teacher.

 What About Yoga Nidra?

-I know, I posted three techniques already, but it wouldn’t be fair to leave you without a bonus.
+I know I posted three techniques already, but it wouldn’t be fair to leave you without a bonus.
 Sorry, I can’t resist giving you the king of relaxation techniques.
 Some people feel more relaxed from a Yoga Nidra session than any other technique.
-Some will say Yoga Nidra is a separate technique all together from relaxation or meditation.
-On that point, I would have to agree, but if you want a good taste of deep relaxation, Yoga Nidra is a front runner and anything else pales in comparison.
+Some will say Yoga Nidra is different from relaxation or meditation.
+On that point, I would agree, but if you want a good taste of deep relaxation, Yoga Nidra is a front-runner, and anything else pales in comparison.
 Yes, I have definite opinions, but one or two sessions will make you a believer.

 © Copyright – Aura Wellness Center – Publications Division

 Please visit the following link to see our online Yoga teacher training courses.